 From a review last year: “The fact that 100 IU of vitamin D prevented overt signs of rickets led to the false security that ingesting twice this amount was more than adequate to satisfy the body’s vitamin D requirement.”
 Hence the 200 recommendation, but no longer.

-The Institute of Medicine decided to take a more scientific approach by basing their recommendation on a specific target blood level, which they calculated to be 20 (ng/ml), which should prevent rickets in children and similar bone softening condition called osteomalatia in adutls.
-To get most peoples levels up to 20, though, the Institute of Medicine figured it would require about 600 IUs a day, and so the recommendation was officially bumped up.
+The Institute of Medicine decided to take a more scientific approach by basing their recommendations on a specific target blood level, which they calculated to be 20 nanograms per milliliter, which should prevent rickets in children, and a similar bone-softening condition (called osteomalacia) in adults.
+To get most people’s levels up to 20, though, the Institute of Medicine figured it would require about 600 IUs a day, and so the recommendation was officially bumped up.

-At the Institute of Medicine’s new target of 20 in the blood, right now 40% of Americans are deficient.
-And if we use higher cut-offs, say 30, then that proportion climes to more than three quarters of our population.
+At the Institute of Medicine’s new target of 20 in the blood, right now, 40% of Americans are vitamin D deficient.
+And if we use higher cut-offs, say 30, then that proportion climbs to more than three-quarters of our population.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.